If you’re wondering how much it costs to lease an electric car, you may be pleasantly surprised.

 A great example of a business that has embraced EVs, is Gnewt, a specialist last-mile delivery service provider that operates across London.
 Gnewt operates a fleet of over 100 electric vehicles in the capital that collectively drive over one million emission-free miles annually for clients including ASOS, UK Mail and Goldman Sachs.
 You can read more about Gnewt’s electric vehicle fleet here.

-Savings for the company
+Savings for the organisation

 As well as reputational benefits, EVs can significantly reduce the whole life cost of a company car.
 This is because there’s no road tax to pay, but mostly due to the huge savings made on fuel, which is typically around 80% of the fuel costs of a conventional fleet.